by: Robert Kale and Jock Purtle

 Average Sales Multiples Per Year

 If you’re unfamiliar with the term “multiple” – this metric refers to how much a business is worth.
 This is also known as the company’s valuation.

 The value of a business is calculated by multiplying the amount of profit a business makes, by the valuation multiple:

-Here’s a quick summary of how much Software companies were worth over the past 4 years:
+Here is a quick summary of how much software companies were worth in terms of multiples over the past 6 years:

-This gives us our average of 2.77x multiple over the past 4 years.
+This gives us an average of 3.15x multiple over the past 4 years.